Find Me On:twitter

 “Rothman’s West: The Education of a Western Public Intellectual,” Western Lands, Western Voices: The American West Center’s 50th Anniversary Essay Collection, University of Utah Press (Submitted).

-“Revisiting the Best Idea We Ever Had,” Wallace Stegner Symposium Anthology, University of Oklahoma Press (Submitted).
+“Returning to the Best Idea We Ever Had,” Wallace Stegner Symposium Anthology, (Submitted).

 HIST 355 American Environmental HistorySyllabus